-For this project tutorial, I’ll be using 1.25″ x 20″ strips of fabric and I’ll be cutting them with a rotary cutter.
+For this project tutorial, I’ll be using 1.25 x 20-inch strips of fabric and cutting them with a rotary cutter.
 If you’re using fat quarters, they are already 21″ so just use that length.
 Your desired length of the garland may be different than mine so you’ll need to adjust accordingly.

 How To Make A DIY Fabric Garland

 - Cut a piece of twine or ribbon the width you want for your final project with a little extra length for hanging.
-This is the piece all of your fabric strips will be attached to.
+This is the piece to which all of your fabric strips will be attached.

 - Tie or tape the piece you just cut to something so that it’s easy to work with.
 You can tape each end of the twine to a wall or table or tie it between the backs of two chairs.

 - Cut all of your fabric strips in advance to speed up the process.
 For reference, I used 48 pieces for the garland on my lockers.

 - The next step is to attach the fabric strips using one of the methods below, taking care to make sure the right side of the fabric is showing.
 Tie a fabric strip and slide it into place.
 Tie the next piece of fabric and continue this process until you reach the desired width.

 - The final step is to hang the finished product.